19 Best Colorants For Epoxy Resin

 1. Color Shifting Colorants for resin

-These pigments contain specially engineered particles that change color depending on the angle, creating a chameleon-like effect.
+These resin colourants contain specially engineered particles that change color depending on the angle, creating a chameleon-like effect.
 These are some of the best colorants for epoxy resin and also for UV resin.

 best colorants for resin Color Shifting Mica Powder

-Color-shifting pigments allow you to achieve amazing, shifting hues that look fantastic in jewelry and resin crafts.
+Color-shifting pigments give you shifting hues that look fantastic in jewelry and resin crafts.
 Learn more about how to use mica powders in resin with our helpful guide.

 The magic of mica powders lies in their ability to create a shimmering effect that adds depth and dimension to resin projects.

-To achieve this enchanting shimmer, mix a small amount of mica powder into your resin, adjusting the quantity to control the level of sparkle.
+To get this enchanting shimmer, mix a small amount of mica powder into your resin, adjusting the quantity to control the level of sparkle.

-For a more pronounced effect, consider using a clear resin base to allow the mica’s reflective particles to shine through.
+For a more pronounced effect, use a clear resin base to allow the mica’s reflective particles to shine through.

 Blending Mica Powders for Unique Hues

-One of the fascinating aspects of mica powders is the potential for creating custom hues by blending different shades.
+One of the fascinating aspects of mica powders is creating custom hues by blending different shades.

 See our complete guides about using mica powder: Best mica powder kits for resin & How to use mica powder in resin.